 What is GS1?

 GS1 is the largest barcode supplier in the world.
-They are a membership organisation, which means you apply to join them and once that process has been completed, you can use their system to generate barcodes for your product.
+They are a membership organisation, which means you apply to join them.
+Then once the membership process has been completed, you can use their system to generate barcodes for your product.
 As a membership organisation, GS1 charges an annual rental fee for barcodes.
-While different GS1 branches have different barcode distribution models, typically members are entitled to generate thousands or even tens of thousands of barcodes, which very large companies find a useful service.
+While different GS1 branches have different barcode distribution models, typically members are entitled to generate thousands or even tens of thousands of barcodes.
+Very large companies may find this quantity useful but most small and medium sized companies do not.

 Barcode1 Ireland sells barcodes for a one off cost.
 Many Irish companies and entrepreneurs choose to source their barcodes from us.
 Whether you need 1 barcode or 1,000, we can supply them to your email inbox within 5 minutes of purchase.
 If you are interested in buying barcodes, you can Buy Here.